boocockp/leaguetable/design/Ideas.md

 - Tests need to be sequences of specifiers for inputs and actions and expected outputs, so can be run slowly and described as they go
 - If acting in one page and checking effect in another, have both open in side-by-side frames
 - Pages inherently testable
+- *** Clients should sync data, so if test is another client, just has its own copy and checks that

 Views
 -----